Periodontics dentist Pasadena

 At Foundation Dental Specialists in Pasadena, we take gum health seriously.
 Early detection and intervention are key to preventing the progression of periodontal disease.
 Here are some reasons why you shouldn't delay seeking periodontal care:

-• Preserve Your Smile: Periodontal disease can cause gum recession, exposing the sensitive tooth roots and making your teeth appear longer.
+• Preserve Your Smile: Periodontal disease can cause gum recession, exposing sensitive tooth roots and making your teeth appear longer.
 Addressing gum disease early can help maintain a healthy and aesthetically pleasing smile.

 • Improved Overall Health: Research suggests a link between gum disease and other health problems like heart disease and diabetes.
 Maintaining healthy gums can contribute to your overall well-being.